Little Nightmares II (Series) Accessibility Report

 Reading Level

-How much reading is required to play the game and how complex the language is.
-This doesn't include subtitles as required reading if they are fully voiced.
+How much reading is required to play the game's main path or story and how complex the language is.
+The presence of voiced characters doesn't reduce this requirement, as it's recorded as a separate datapoint.

 Simple Minimal Reading: Minimal reading is required.
 The quantity and complexity of reading are at a level that a primary/elementary student (9-year-old) could understand.